TypeStrong/ts-loader/README.md

 ### experimentalFileCaching _(boolean) (default=false)_

-By default whenever TypeScript compiler needs to check that file/directory is exist or resolve symlink it makes syscall.
+By default whenever the TypeScript compiler needs to check that a file/directory exists or resolve symlinks it makes syscalls.
-Also it does not cache the result of this operations and may produce a lot of syscalls with the same arguments ([see comment](https://github.com/TypeStrong/ts-loader/issues/825#issue-354725524) with example).
+It does not cache the result of this operations and this may result in many syscalls with the same arguments ([see comment](https://github.com/TypeStrong/ts-loader/issues/825#issue-354725524) with example).
-In some cases it may produce performance degradation in multiple times.
+In some cases it may produce performance degradation.

 This flag enables caching for some FS-functions like `fileExists`, `realpath` and `directoryExists` for TypeScript compiler.
 Note that caches are cleared between compilations.